 Stage 5: Construction of Merri-bek shared paths

-The shared path on the northern side of the creek will be one of the last activities to be completed, after the pond and terracing works are finished (~August 2024).
+The shared path on the northern side of the creek will be one of the last activities to be completed, after the pond and terracing works are finished (October to November 2024).

 Started